kagesenshi/blog/_posts/2021-02-16-is-centos-dead.md

 * an announcement that CentOS will no longer release point releases (8,1, 8,2, 8,3..)
 * smoothen out the flow for community contributions ("community" in this sense are people who work on improving CentOS, such as fixing bugs, who are not Red Hat employees)
-* make modularity a first class citizen, where core of the OS is well maintained with latest security updates and bugfixes, while ecosystem packages are maintained separately as AppStreams.

 No more point release
 ----------------------